Polymer Builder¶

 The first part of script shows the definition of monomer configuration as MoleculeConfiguration

-with information of tags and bonds using the Dreiding
+with information of tags and bonds using the Dreiding or OPLS force field.

-QuantumATK PolymerBuilder includes the Dreiding
+QuantumATK PolymerBuilder includes the Dreiding or OPLS force field.

-force field is much simpler than OPLS
+The Dreiding force field is much simpler than OPLS force field.

-PolymerBuilder can automatically indicate the types of Dreiding
+PolymerBuilder can automatically indicate the types of Dreiding force field.

-force field, you don’t need to add the tags manually.
+Therefore, when you use Dreiding force field, you don’t need to add the tags manually.

 But it is too simple not to describe the tacticity or partial charge.

-force field is able to consider the tacticity
+On the other hand, the OPLS force field is able to consider the tacticity

 and partial charge of atomic types.